-We have given you tips on saving money on airfare and car rental but by the time you book airfare, lodging and maybe an activity or two, you are probably ready to find some ways to save some money on your Mexican Vacation.
+We have given you tips on saving money on airfareandcar rental but by the time you book airfare, lodging and maybe an activity or two, you are probably ready to find some tips for saving money on vacation in Mexico.
 These have some ideas specific to Vidanta Mayan Resorts but most can be used anywhere.

 By the way, at the time of this writing , the 100 peso bill shown was worth just over $5.80 US.
 This is an improvement for our Mexican guests , but means somewhat increased food and fun costs for for Americans and Canadians.